btel/SpikeSort/docs/source/datastructures.rst

     list of length N_features containing feature labels

-:is_masked: *array*, optional
+:is_valid: *array*, optional

-   boolean area of of length N_spikes; if an element is True the spike with the same index is masked (or invalid, see also :ref:`spike_wave`)
+   boolean area of of length N_spikes; if an element is False the spike with the same index is masked (or invalid, see also :ref:`spike_wave`)